EE3300/EE5300 Electronics Applications Week 5 Practical

 Note: There is likely only one demonstrator cable for this activity, so if another student is using the cable, please move on to the next activity and come back to Exercise 1 when the cable becomes available.

-4. Dial down the period of the output pulse as much as possible.
-The minimum limit found using the pulse generators in our lab was a 40ns pulse width, and this is the recommended pulse width for the activity.
+Dial down the period of the output pulse as much as possible.
+The minimum limit found using the pulse generators in our lab was a 40 ns pulse width, and this is the recommended pulse width for the activity.

-4. Record the time between these pulses and determine the length of the transmission line.
+Measure the length of the transmission line based upon the time delay between the two pulses.
 Take note of the type of cable and the cable dielectric material.
 The propagation velocity along a transmission line is given by

-where is the speed of light in free space, and is the relative permittivity of the cable dielectric.
+is the speed of light in free space, and is the relative permittivity of the cable dielectric.
 Using knowledge of the propagation velocity, calculate the length of the cable.
+Compare this against the actual length.👉 Show your working and answer the questions in the portfolio.

 Exercise 2: Impedance matching network